kamilGar/MovieRentalShopDatabase/README.md

-# movieRentalShop
+# MovieRentalShop
-SQL database
+SQL database created as a part of PostgreSQL course.

-Please be informed that the pdf file is in polish.
-It contains most of the information about the database and it's purpose.
+It's a custom database of video rental shop.
+You can view documentation made for this project here: https://drive.google.com/file/d/1ry_gGHsCaEl9Y10r35lYU2gec10P-8x3/view?usp=sharing